robiulrafi/Azure-ML-Engineer-Nanodegree-Project-Portfolio/project_2/README.md

 ```
 ![Image Alt Text](Artifacts/Data_Registration.PNG)

-**AutoML settings and configuration**:
+**Automated ML Experiment**:
-In this project, following configuration of AutoML has been used:
+In this project, the following configuration of AutoML has been used:
 ```python
 from azureml.pipeline.core import PipelineData, TrainingOutput